 Students coming from an osteopathic background and international graduates may find it more difficult to match.
 Elite Medical Prep also suggests that letters of recommendation within the specialty are crucial.

 Matching is difficult for any applicant, but in the most competitive specialties, the field is even tighter.
-If you want to pursue one of these five, start by understanding what qualities and achievements will appeal most to residency programs.
+If you want to pursue one of these five, take a look at our strategies for getting into competitive specialties.